Lasutriv/SedationOld/README.md

 # SedationOld
-Not every file will be added either due to design ideas, special art, and more.
+Not every file will be added either due to design ideas, special art, or other.

 Video of most recently posted developments: https://vimeo.com/298192814
 # What's Included: